openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

 instances along with the corresponding storage controllers which are also imaginary.

+The IDs of the imaginary drives associated to a *Storage* resource can be provided as a list under *Drives*.

 The *Storage* instances are keyed by the UUIDs of the System they belong to.